kitamuramoe/aleppo-domari-glossing/README.md

 For each block, the script outputs:

-1. A segmented sentence (space-separated)
+1. A segmented sentence
-2. A gloss line (aligned with the sentence)
+2. A gloss line
 3. A free translation line

 If a gloss is missing: